-Facebook Shop Tab was fully rolled out to businesses this year (2016) and is a major advantage for e-commerce companies looking to convert their target audience via Facebook.
+Facebook Shop Tab was fully rolled out to businesses in 2016 and is a major advantage for e-commerce companies looking to convert their target audience via Facebook.

 This behaviour meant businesses were failing to convert potentially interested parties.